Bookmark and Share

-This employee vacation accrual and tracking template actually came about due to a request from someone working in human resources at a law firm.
+The employee vacation accrual and tracking template came about due to a request from someone working in human resources at a law firm.
+Since then, I have not only used it in my own business, but have continued to update it to handle almost every type of benefit accrual system.
 Most large companies have their own leave management systems in place, but if you have a small business, this spreadsheet may be just what you need.

 Employee Vacation Tracking Template